suse-edge/misc/slemicro/README.md

 EOF
 ```

+NOTE:
+1. EMAIL and REGCODE must be valid so do not forget to replace them with the real ones.
-NOTE: See the [env.example](env.example) file for an always up-to-date list of variables.
+2. See the [env.example](env.example) file for an always up-to-date list of variables.

 ### Usage